artainmo/DevOps/cloud/README.md

 AWS Storage Gateway is used to bridge on-premise data and cloud data in S3 when using a Hybrid Cloud.
 It allows on-premise to seamlessly use the AWS Cloud.
 It can be used for creating and restoring backups.

+### Databases & Analytics
+Storing data on disk as with EFS, EBS, EC2, Instance Store and S3 can have its limits.
+This is why you sometimes want to store data on a database where you can structure the data, build indexes for efficient database searches, and define relationships between datasets.<br>
+Relational databases enable linking datasets and the use of SQL queries.<br>
+NoSQL databases are non-relational and don't use SQL.
+It is flexible and scalable.
+Different types exist for optimization of specific data models.

+Amazon Relational Database Servive (RDS) is a managed service for the use of a SQL database in the cloud.
+We can also deploy own databases on EC2.
+But the advantage of RDS is that it is managed by Amazon.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>